|HPS 0410||Einstein for Everyone|

 What Einstein now needed was a way to extend these results to the more general case of gravitational fields that vary with time.
 That, it turned out, required Einstein to move well beyond the mathematics he knew.
 Another thought experiment pointed the way.

 If one has a circular disk at rest in some inertial reference system in special relativity, the geometry of its surface is Euclidean.
-That is quite obvious, but it will be useful to spell out what that means in terms of the outcomes of measuring operations.
+It will be useful to spell out what that means in terms of the outcomes of measuring operations.
 If the disk is ten feet in diameter, then it means that we can lay 10 foot long rulers across a diameter.
 Euclidean geometry tells us that the circumference is π x 10 feet, which is about 31 feet.
-That means that we can traverse the full circumference of the disk by laying 31 rulers round the outer rim of the disk.
+That means that we can traverse the full circumference of the disk by laying 31 rulers around the outer rim of the disk.